CocoonProtocol/dapp/README.md

 NFT Metadata: https://demo.storj-ipfs.com/ipfs/QmcgjW87uThVxnfgBrvHBK5TpPgdYcN9skL1eozXUgAMSy

 -NEAR
 We are minting the NFTs we will be using for Active members and Web3 communities using Near Protocol, this will have governance features in the near future.
+With @NEARProtocol we are able to be more inclusive to Women in Web 3.0.
+We’ve build the first test cocoon for in our MVP for @blu3dao, which is on a mission to empower women to learn, earn and play in the web3 space.
+Cocoon Protocol fulfills all three of these mandates.
+Users are able to attend educational events, earn $COCO tokens which increase their DBI income share, apply and interview for jobs, find scholarships, go to social events, all while earning money just for being active in these areas.
+In addition, it allows women to find other web3 communities which are social impact focused.
+In the future we will build an interactive map that allows users to discover Cocoon campaigns happening all over the world.
+Social impact DAOs and communities like @blu3dao,  @_herdao, @wbw3, @minorityprogram, @BlackLeadersDAO, will be able to use the Cocoon Protocol platform for free, forever.

 NFT Cocoon Membership Badge: https://testnet.paras.id/token/paras-token-v2.testnet::1405/1405:1